kylephillips/simple-locator/readme.txt

 == Upgrade Notice ==

 = 1.2.0 =
 Bulk CSV import is now included.
-Import capabilities require PHP version 5.4+.
+Simple Locator now requires PHP version 5.4+.

 = 1.1.0 =
 Important: the form widget namespace has changed.
 Any manual calls to the widget should be updated to the new namespace: SimpleLocator\API\FormWidget.
 The single map shortcode name and namespace have also changed.
 Any manual calls to this shortocde should be updated.
 The new name is 'SingleLocationShortcode'.